unikraft/catalog-core/rs-hello/README.md

 # Rust Hello on Unikraft

-Build and run a Rust Hello program on Unikraft.
+Build and run a `std` independent Rust Hello program on Unikraft.
 Follow the instructions below to set up, configure, build and run Rust Hello.
 Make sure you installed the [requirements](../README.md#requirements) and the [Rust toolchain channel through Rustup](https://www.rust-lang.org/tools/install).